-Battle of the big cats: Can cheetahs survive India’s historic gamble?
+Battle of the big cats: can cheetahs survive India’s historic gamble?

 Close to 100 leopards – a much larger and more muscular species – will be waiting on the other side of the cage, setting the stage for an almost inevitable territorial battle of the big cats.

-In any head-to-head in Kuno, the leopards would tear the cheetahs apart, one of India’s top wildlife conservationists Valmik Thapar tells The Independent.
+In any head to head in Kuno, the leopards would tear the cheetahs apart, one of India’s top wildlife conservationists Valmik Thapar tells The Independent.

 The cheetah, he explains, is a delicate predator unlike any other member of the big cat family, using its unrivalled speed and stealth to catch its prey.
 Never mind leopards – hyenas, wolves and even village dogs all pose a potentially lethal threat.